 The musical accomplishments of the ensemble range from performances of the complete Responsoria by the eccentric late Renaissance composer Carlo Gesualdo to the premiere of new works by many Colorado and other American composers.
 In September, 2002 the ensemble premiered a major new work, I Heard a Voice, composed by Thomas Edward Morgan and New York visual artist Lesley Dill.
 The project has subsequently been presented internationally: in June of 2003, the Ars Nova Singers performed the piece at the Evergreen Cultural Centre in Coquitlam, British Columbia.

 The choir has participated in numerous commissioning and new music projects, performing new works by Libby Larsen, Stephen Paulus, Luis Jorge Gonzalez, Jan Gilbert, R. Anthony Lee, and Terry Schlenker.
-The ensemble has recently joined in a consortium commission of the 2005 Pulitzer Prize-winning composer Steven Stucky.
+The ensemble joined in a consortium commission of the 2005 Pulitzer Prize-winning composer Steven Stucky.

 The Ars Nova Singers have been heard in radio broadcasts throughout the United States, Canada, South America, Australia, Japan, and Europe, including such National Public Radio programs as The First Art, Music from the Hearts of Space, and locally on Colorado Spotlight and Colorado Matters.

 Ars Nova has released ten independent recordings on compact disc, and performed on seven internationally released recordings with Boulder composer and instrumentalist Bill Douglas.

 "A triumph, emphatically erasing any doubts that the Boulder-based ensemble is at a national level."